Everything’ may well

-Not so much of a fun experience that every family enjoyed being in
+Not necessarily a fun experience for every family member.
+Not

-the outdoors so much that they were happy to put up with these
+the outdoors so much that they are happy to put up with these

 discomforts.